 An overview of community risk was provided to form the basis for the department's development of mitigation plans.
 Issues of geospatial characteristics, topographic and weather risks, transportation network risks, physical assets, and critical infrastructure culminated in a hazard vulnerability assessment that identified medical incident and human, technological, and rescue hazards as the primary risks within the community.
 As a factor of risk, community populations and demographics are evaluated as they relate to historic and projected service demand.
-Although historical population estimates have shown a slow but steady decline, service demand has shown a slight increase, due in part to transient and aging resident populations.
+Although historical population estimates have shown a slow decline, service demand has shown an increase, due in part to transient and aging resident populations.
+As this report is being finalized, the 2020 Census results are also being finalized and an increase in Evesham Township population is expected.
+Evaluating community risk provided an increased understanding of community risk factors, which can lead to an improved deployment policy.